pespositotlr/Book-Episode-Scanner/README.md

 There's also features for logging that it found the episode to a discord bot and sending emails to note there was a problem or if the episode has been found, thus allowing someone to know if it's found without having to watch the computer running it.

+To use, create a new "Scanner" object in Program.cs with whichever book and episode number you'd like to download and call the scanner's "Run()" function.
+The episode number should be the last episode already released and it will scan for the "next" episode.
+I run this directly from Visual Studio.

 This is generally just used by me, so I didn't bother to add a lot of customizability or a database.
 So there's no UI outside of the console and you need to manually add constants for a new book or episode you want to look up.
 If I were to expand this in the future I could do something like add a database rather than a big list of constants so the program could just get "the newest episode" of a book rather than needing to manually look up the last episode's ID from the website.
 I didn't go that far because I'm probably the only use for this.